uosofkho/aaa/README.md

 - CPU load threshold notifications
 - Advance notifications for expiration time and traffic
 - Client reporting menu with Telegram ID or username in configurations
-- Anonymous traffic reports, search by UUID (VLESS/VMess) or Password (Trojan)
+- Anonymous traffic reports, search by UUID (VLESS/VMess) or Password (Trojan/Shadowsocks)
 - Menu-based bot
 - Client search by email (admin only)
 - Inbound checks